blogdaren/PHPCreeper/README.md

 - [ ] 爬虫项目管理可视化：The crawler application management visualization

 ## Motivation
-So far, it has already existed in all kinds of language version of the spider framework, such as:
+Nowdays, it has already existed in all kinds of language version of the spider framework, such as:
-`Spiderman based on Java`、`Scrapy based on Python`、`go-colly based on Go` etc., but what i want to say is: when facing business scenarios where any language is good at, no matter whether you are a novice or the PHP preconceived driver who is not so familiar with other programming languages, if there is a need to develop a crawler business at this time, we strongly recommend that you should give priority to an excellent spider framework written in PHP.
+`Spiderman based on Java`、`Scrapy based on Python`、`go-colly based on Go` etc.
+However, we also need to realize that：when faced with business scenarios where any language is appropriate, no matter whether you are a novice or the PHP preconceived driver who is not so familiar with other programming languages, if you want to develop a crawler business at this point, we strongly recommend that you should give priority to an excellent spider engine written in PHP.
 So why?
-Because PHP is absolutely optimal for agility, because you can play with PHP with ease, because it could be more expensive to use other languages, because it can reduce development costs for you or your company in a straight line.
+Because PHP is absolutely optimal for agility, because you can play PHP with ease, because it could be much more expensive to use some other languages, because it can reduce the development costs for you or your company in a straight line and so on.

 Besides, almost all of the PHP spider frameworks work as either single-process or synchronous mode, neither distributed nor separate deployment is supported, so crawler performance couldn't be maximized.
-Nowadays, `PHPCreeper` written based on `Workerman` makes everything possible.
+Today `PHPCreeper` makes everything possible.

-So the final goals of PHPCreeper are:
+So the final goals of `PHPCreeper` are:

 * Focus on efficient agile development, and make the crawling job becomes so easy.
 * Solve the performance and extension problems of traditional PHP crawler frameworks.